-Clarence M. McAninch, 61, has been President and Chief Executive Officer and a Director of the Company since July 1994.
-From 1986 to 1990, Mr. McAninch served as Executive Vice President of Reese Steel & Metal Supply Company.
-From 1990 to 1992, Mr. McAninch served as Vice President, Sales, of Cyclops Steel Manufacturing.
+CLARENCE M. MCANINCH, 62, has been President and Chief Executive Officer and a Director of the Company since July 1994.
 Mr. McAninch served as Vice President, Sales and Marketing, of the Stainless and Alloy Products Division of Armco Inc. from 1992 to 1994.